clifflinrichie/Piazza-Slack-Bot/README.md

 # Piazza Bot for Slack
 ### Overview
 ___
 This was a project created for the UVA GWC Hackathon 2020.
 The goal of this project was to help students and faculty in the current online ecosystem.
 We did so by creating a Slack Bot that would help students answer basic questions such as `Show me the last 3 piazza posts` or `Can I view the previous 4 answered piazza posts`.
-The idea was to allow students to remain in one econsystem (Slack) and still easily access their data from multiple platforms.
+The idea was to allow students to remain in one ecosystem (Slack) and still easily access their data from multiple platforms.

 ### Architecture